LiMinggang/madedit-mod/README.txt

 25.Other minor improvements

 Mod v0.4.5
-1.New: File history dialog
+1. New: File history dialog
-2.New: Add default key, down key support(the same as Search Dialog) for FindInFiles Dialog 3.Fix: Size issue of some UI items #215
+2. New: Add default key, down key support(the same as Search Dialog) for FindInFiles Dialog
+3. Fix: Size issue of some UI items #215
-4.Fix: Two typos #82
+4. Fix: Two typos #82
-5.Fix: Don't show EOF but Space/Tab in Search/Replace Dialog
+5. Fix: Don't show EOF but Space/Tab in Search/Replace Dialog
-6.Fix: CPPCheck warnings
+6. Fix: CPPCheck warnings
-7.Fix: Change shortcuts of Go Back/Forward
+7. Fix: Change shortcuts of Go Back/Forward
-8.Fix: Some greek symbols that require the Alt+ compination don't get created #214
-    with Greek extended keyboard layout
+8. Fix: Some greek symbols that require the Alt+ compination don't get created #214 with Greek extended keyboard layout
     Madeit-Mod -------------------> result <------------ IceApe
     RightAlt+Shift+r --------------> U+00AE <----------------- RightAlt+r
     RightAlt+Shift+[2 times ; ] --> ¡§ <------------------ [couldn't find it]
-9.Fix: Remove support for Win98
+9. Fix: Remove support for Win98
-10.Fix: Some illegal chars in file name(eg, 0xFFF0~0xFFFF) would cause wxWidgets crash 11.Fix: a bug when move up #217
+10. Fix: Some illegal chars in file name(eg, 0xFFF0~0xFFFF) would cause wxWidgets crash
+11. Fix: a bug when move up #217
-12.Fix: Crash if close the last file by double clicking page tab #218 13.Other improvements
+12. Fix: Crash if close the last file by double clicking page tab #218 13.Other improvements
 14.Update translation

 Mod v0.4.4
-1.New: Set toolbar to 3 columns to let user who has a small display have a chance to re-org the toolbars 2.New: Use icon to mark readonly flag
+1. New: Set toolbar to 3 columns to let user who has a small display have a chance to re-org the toolbars
-3.New: Replace toolbar icons with Silk icon set from Mark James(www.famfamfam.com) and Fugue(http://p.yusukekamiyamane.com/) 4.New: Change default color of space/tab/carrige/return to Gray 5.New: Use hotkey to launch the macro saved #208 6.New: Add app dir to script searching directories 7.New: Seperate "goto the last edit position" and ¡°goto the next edit position¡±function from Undo #169 8.Fix: Move recent files tool bar item from Quick search to Standard 9.Fix: Apply AuiNoteBook fix from wxWidgets dev(http://trac.wxwidgets.org/ticket/17551) 10.Fix: Display replace all result on Status bar instead of an annoying dialog 11.Fix: Add default pos to tool bars in order that tool bar would be in the pos expected 12.Fix: Group Bookmark tools to SearchReplace Toolbar 13.Fix: Some config would be overidded
+2. New: Use icon to mark readonly flag
+3. New: Replace toolbar icons with Silk icon set from Mark James(www.famfamfam.com) and Fugue(http://p.yusukekamiyamane.com/)
+4. New: Change default color of space/tab/carrige/return to Gray
+5. New: Use hotkey to launch the macro saved #208
+6. New: Add app dir to script searching directories
+7. New: Seperate "goto the last edit position" and ¡°goto the next edit position¡±function from Undo #169
+8. Fix: Move recent files tool bar item from Quick search to Standard
+9. Fix: Apply AuiNoteBook fix from wxWidgets dev(http://trac.wxwidgets.org/ticket/17551)
+10. Fix: Display replace all result on Status bar instead of an annoying dialog
+11. Fix: Add default pos to tool bars in order that tool bar would be in the pos expected
+12. Fix: Group Bookmark tools to SearchReplace Toolbar
+13. Fix: Some config would be overidded
-14.Fix: When I paste some lines, the typewrite mode is not working #209 15.Add more Icons
+14. Fix: When I paste some lines, the typewrite mode is not working #209 15.Add more Icons
 16.Update license information
 17.Update Greek Translation